brsynth/CRedisDict/README.md

 `pytest-indocker.sh`: run `pytest` into `tests` folder.
 Has to be used to debug since is much faster than `conda` process.
 ### Conda
 #### Full cycle (build-test-convert-publish)
 `conda-doAll-indocker.sh`: process into all ci steps from building to publishing.
+Publishing secrets ANACONDA_USER and ANACONDA_TOKEN have to be set in `ci/.secrets`.
 #### Clean
 `docker/scripts/conda-clean_env-indocker.sh`: clean the conda environment
 #### Build